flautarian/RNDragableBtn/README.md

-# DraggableContainer
+# 🎨 DraggableContainer

 `DraggableContainer` is a versatile React Native component that allows you to create draggable, resizable, and rotatable containers.
 It's built using `react-native-reanimated` for smooth animations and `react-native-feather` for icons.
 This component is perfect for applications that require dynamic and interactive UI elements.

-## Features
+## ✨Features

-- **Drag and Drop**: Easily move the container around the screen.
+- **Drag and Drop**: 👆 Easily move the container around the screen.
-- **Resize**: Adjust the width and height of the container using handles.
+- **Resize**: ↔️ Adjust the width and height of the container using handles.
-- **Rotate**: Rotate the container to any angle.
+- **Rotate**: 🔄 Rotate the container to any angle.
-- **Customizable**: Highly customizable with various props to control behavior and appearance.
+- **Customizable**: 🎨 Highly customizable with various props to control behavior and appearance.
-- **Callbacks**: Provides callbacks for various events like drag start, drag end, resize start, resize end, etc.
+- **Callbacks**: 🔔 Provides callbacks for various events like drag start, drag end, resize start, resize end, etc.

-## Installation
+## 🛠️Installation

 To use the `DraggableContainer` component, you need to install the following dependencies: